Brutal [Meta]Introduction to Dependent Types in Agda

 Set here means the same thing as kind * in Haskell, i.e. a type of types (more on that below).

-Function declarations are very much like in Haskell:
+Function declarations look very similar to those in Haskell:

 -- input for ₀ is \_0, ₁ is \_1 and so on